Is RON97 Really Better Than RON95? (Part 2) – Tried And Tested!

 Though the difference is very minimal, a Myvi on RON 95 would beat one running RON 97 in a short sprint.
 However, the slight difference in torque is unlikely to bring about a noticeable impact on your daily driving experience.

 While our findings consistently indicate that using RON97 petrol does not give you better mileage or produce any performance-enhancing benefits, it is worth noting that the Myvi 1.5 we used has been optimised for RON 95 fuel usage.

 Referring to the graph above, RON95 consistently produces higher horsepower from RPM 2 to 6.3, where RON97 picks up at a short interval.
 The net effect is that you’re actually getting less power from your car by running it on RON97 versus RON95.

 Conversely, if you do drive a car that specifically requires you to use RON97 (like the Suzuki Swift Sport), NOT using this premium fuel would likely cause your car to perform less efficiently.

 The key takeaway here is, unless your car’s engine specifically requires RON97, there is really no point in spending more on premium fuel as it does not really give you an added performance advantage.

-As of February 2015, under the managed float system, the price difference between RON97 and RON95 is a mere 30 sens for every litre, or RM15 for every 50 litres.
-The price difference increased to 40 sens per litre, or RM20 for every 50 litres in August, when prices of RON97 and RON95 went up to RM2.45 and RM2.05 respectively for the month.
+As of January 2017, under the managed float system, the price difference between RON97 and RON95 is a mere 30 sens for every litre, or RM15 for every 50 litres.
+Though the prices were much cheaper in the month before, the price difference was 35 sens per litre, or RM20 for every 50 litres in December 2016, when prices of RON97 and RON95 were RM2.25 and RM1.90 respectively for the month.